 - loss of appetite

 - muscle aches/pain

 - breathing trouble

 One last caveat: If you take metformin for weight loss, you may need to stay on metformin long term to maintain any results.

 The Bottom Line

 Weight management is complex, for many reasons, for example, because a host of hormone signaling processes that regulate metabolism and appetite are involved.
-That’s why antidiabetic medications like metformin are sometimes used to aid weight loss.
-Weight loss on metformin tends to be modest, and it occurs slowly over time, but it’s a medication that can be used as a helpful tool in conjunction with healthy lifestyle habits.
+That’s why anti-diabetes medications like metformin are sometimes used to aid weight loss.
+Weight loss on metformin tends to be modest, and it occurs slowly over time, but it’s a medication that can be used as a helpful tool in conjunction with a healthy diet and lifestyle habits.